jjmchew/jjmchew.github.io/LS171/01-initialNotes.md

   - e.g., a `callback` may be triggered when a response is returned

 #### **Certificate**
-- (TLS Certificate or SSL Certificate)
+- (also known as TLS Certificate; SSL Certificate; Digital Certificate)
 - Sent by the server as part of the TLS handshake (see also [TLS handshake](#tls-handshake))
 - contains various pieces of information: [^35]
   - public key (for exchanging symmetric key info)